caarlosdamian/caarlosdamian-hooks/README.md

 - **useFetch**: Simplify data fetching in React components with ease.
 - **useDebounce**: Debounce function calls, delaying execution for improved performance in scenarios like search operations or other asynchronous tasks.
 - **useCursor**: Designed to track and return the cursor's position on the screen.
+- **useDoubleClick**: Allows you to handle both single-click and double-click events with ease.
+You can use it to define custom behavior when a user clicks once or double-clicks on an element.

 ### Install